alexfernandez/alexfernandez.github.io/2022/understanding-limits.md

 and crossing impossible potential wells in mysterious ways.

-The limit for classical behaviour is not entirely clear, but at some point above an atom and below a living cell we need to use quantum mechanics.
+The limit for classical behaviour is not entirely clear, but at some point bigger than an atom yet smaller than a living cell we need to use quantum mechanics, or equations don't work.
 We now know that many of the behaviours of proteins are quantum in nature, and the same applies to electronics circuits.
 Our modern world is literally shaped by our knowledge of quantum mechanics.